 It is the authors’ sole responsibility to ensure that all consents and copyright permissions for publication of audio-visual material are in place prior to the submission of their manuscripts.

 Authors are responsible to ensure that their manuscripts adhere to the ethical standards as these defined by the genre of their submission.
 Authors of research articles, for example, need to ensure that the implementation and reporting of their research meets the ethical standards as defined by the research ethics committee (or the appropriate body) which approved their project.
 Where applicable, the name of the research ethics committee (or of the appropriate body) as well as the reference number of the research ethics approval need to be stated in articles.

 Anonymity, confidentiality and privacy of people (such as research participants, music therapy clients etc.) as well as the collection of all the necessary formal permissions (such as consent forms) are common considerations not only for research and evaluation, but also for practice-based articles which may report on collected data, audio-visual material and so on.

 Also, permission to quote from or reproduce copyrighted material must be obtained by the authors before submitting their manuscript.

 Further useful information about ethics can be found in the document Ethics and Informed Consent Requirements for Publication of Music Therapy Research which has been developed by the Commission on Research and Ethics of the World Federation of Music Therapy.

-At the end of each manuscript a full list of references (which corresponds to all in-text citations) should be included.
-In-text citations should provide the names of authors and publication date.
-In cases of direct quotes, in-text citations should also include the exact page numbers.
-The full list of references must be organised in alphabetical order.
+At the end of each manuscript a full list of references (which corresponds to all in-text citations) should be included and organised in alphabetical order.